SoftwareAG/webMethods-io-integration/README.md

 Custom Connectors
 -----------------

 You can create custom web connectors for [webMethods.io Integration](https://webmethods.io) using the Connector Builder.
 The Connector Builder app is a custom Node.js application that you build using a web application’s API.
 So, for example, if you have a private API or an API that is not in webMethods.io Integration yet, you can create custom webMethods.io Integration actions and triggers for those APIs.
-Once you have created and deployed these custom actions and triggers, you can use them like any other action on webMethods.io integration platform.
+Once you have created and deployed these custom actions and triggers, you can use them like any other action/trigger on webMethods.io integration platform.

 Follow the link to find further details about the [Connector Builder](https://docs.webmethods.io/integration/developer_guide/connector_builder/#gsc.tab=0)